chizkidd/chizkidd.github.io/_posts/2025-05-30-machine-learning-key-math-eqns.md

 mathjax: true
 ---

-"A comprehensive guide to the most critical machine learning mathematical equations, from probability theory to advanced concepts like diffusion models and attention mechanisms.
-It includes theoretical explanations and practical Python implementations."
+A comprehensive guide to the most critical machine learning mathematical equations, from probability theory to advanced concepts like diffusion models and attention mechanisms.
+It includes theoretical explanations and practical Python implementations.

 ## Motivation